neuro-actions/mlflow/README.md

 ### `extra_params`

 Additional parameters transferred to the `mlflow server` command. `""` by default.
-Checkout the list of parameters via `mlflow server --help`.
+Check the list of parameters via `mlflow server --help`.

 #### Example